The Respiratory System

 Complications of Lobar Pneumonia

-2. Pleural effusion → May resolve or form adhesions
+2. Pleural effusion (abnormal accumulation of fluid in the pleural cavity)→ May resolve or form adhesions

 3. Empyema → Pus in pleural cavity